OlliNiemitalo/mlac/README.md

 16-bit stereo audio encoding and decoding works.

-The lossless mode gives almost FLAC-like compression for difficult material.
+The lossless mode gives almost FLAC-like compression for difficult material, and is faster both in encoding and decoding.
+The packet size is suitable for Bluetooth Low Energy audio applications.
 The lossy mode could still be improved, and there is no stream handling yet.

 Prerequisities
 --------------